Your cart is currently empty!

 A study published in Frontiers of Psychology demonstrated that the reason teaching others might be so effective is not that you’re teaching.
 Instead, it may be because you’re thinking like a teacher rather than a learner.

-That is to say, as you review the materials, you intend to learn them well enough to teach them.
+That is, as you review the materials, you intend to learn them well enough to teach them.
 Psychologically, this changes your relationship with the material, enhancing retention.

 So, even if you don’t have a study buddy to whom you can teach each algorithm, let’s pretend.